dmanzanomartin/SUNO-DOWNLOADER/README.md

 ## License

-This project is distributed under the ISC license.
-See `package.json` for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Use is permitted, but not for commercial purposes and without modifications.

+For more information, visit [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Contributing